-- This unit provides various properties of semiconductor materials and their importance in various device fabrications - This unit aim to educate the student on various opto-electronic devices and their applications. - This unit provide information about the principles of processing, manufacturing and characterization of nano materials, nano structures and their applications
+- This unit aim to build the foundation and inspires interest of freshmen into electrical and electronics and to focus on fundamental concepts and basic principles regardingelectrical conduction. - This unit provides various properties of semiconductor materials and their importance in various device fabrications - This unit aim to educate the student on various opto-electronic devices and their applications. - This unit provide information about the principles of processing, manufacturing and characterization of nano materials, nano structures and their applications

-Course Outcomes: At the end of the course students will be able to CO1 Acknowledge the important aspects of earth magnetic field, realize the use of CO2 Maxwells equations in various magnetic applications CO3 Use the fundamentals of optics, one can estimate physical parameters.
+Course Course Outcomes: At the end of the course students will be able to CO1 Acknowledge the important aspects of earth magnetic field, realize the use of CO2 Maxwells equations in various magnetic applications CO3 Use the fundamentals of optics, one can estimate physical parameters.
 CO4 Realization of material properties and parameters.

-Mappi Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes mes
+Mappii Mapping of Course Outcomes with Program Outcomes & Program Specific Outcomes

 PO's PSO's

 CO 1 2 3 4 5 6 7 8 9 10 11 12 1 2 3

-CO1 2 2 - 1 - - - - - - - ı - - -
+CO1 2 2 - 1 - - - - - - ı - - - -

-CO2 2 2 1 - - - - - - - - - - - -
+CO2 2 2 1 - - - - - - - - - - -

 CO3 2 2 1 - - - - - - - - - 1 - -

-CO4 2 2 3 - 1 - - - - - 2 - -
+CO4 2 2 3 - 1 - - - - - - - 2 - -